-BFF is designated to administer the FLEX and YES Grant programs.
+BFF is designated to administer the YES and FLEX Grant programs.
 Both programs are administered in partnership with the U.S. Department of State by a consortium of nonprofit organizations.
 BFF is a proud sub-grantee of American Councils.

-By choosing to host a YES or FLEX student, you are truly offering yourself, your family, your community and these student the opportunity to build bridges of understanding that can and do change the world as we know it.
-FLEX and YES students are recruited from the best of the best students in their home countries and go through an extremely rigorous selection process to be awarded this very prestigious scholarship.
+By choosing to host a YES or FLEX student, you are truly offering yourself, your family, your community, and these students the opportunity to build bridges of understanding that can and do change the world as we know it.
+Recruited from the best of the best, YES and FLEX students go through an extremely rigorous selection process in their home countries to be awarded this very prestigious scholarship.

 About the FLEX Program

 The Future Leaders Exchange Program (FLEX) was established in 1992 shortly after the fall of the Soviet Union.
-The program provides an opportunity for students to gain leadership experience, learn about American society, and foster mutual understanding across cultures.
+The program provides a scholarship opportunity for students to gain leadership experience, learn about American society, and foster mutual understanding across cultures.

 FLEX students are from the following countries (may vary annually): Armenia, Azerbaijan, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Mongolia, Montenegro, Poland, Romania, Serbia, Tajikistan, Turkmenistan, and Ukraine.

 About the YES Program

 The Kennedy-Lugar Youth Exchange and Study Program (YES) was established in October 2002, in response to the events of September 11, 2001.
 The program awards scholarships to high school students from countries with a significant Muslim population.

 YES students come from more than 40 countries.